Quick & Easy Lobster Bisque Pasta Recipe

-This dish is restaurant-quality without the fuss, perfect for a next date night or special occasion, but easy enough for an everyday dinner when you just want something truly decadent.
-If you’re looking for more lobster pastas, try my lobster scampi, spicy lobster cappellini, lobster risotto, and lobster gnocchi!
+This pasta with lobster tails is restaurant-quality without the fuss, perfect for a next date night or special occasion, but easy enough for an everyday dinner when you just want something truly decadent.
+If you’re looking for more lobster pastas, try my lobster spaghetti, lobster scampi, or spicy lobster cappellini!

 Ingredients